 On the Windows side of things, the program forces iTunes to import the audio as 160kbps/44.1kHz MP3 files.
 Regardless of how you have set your iTunes preferences, you will always record at that same bitrate and into the same format.
 Not so on the Mac side, where I discovered that iTunes imports and converts the files using the preferences that you have already set, meaning that you can record in as high or low a bitrate and in whatever format that iTunes allows you to use.

 There are no controls provided in the software or on the unit itself to apply noise reduction or any kind of equalization.
-The unit however does a decent job of reducing the background hiss (listen to the MP3 sample on the right), but it is more noticeable when using normal mode as opposed to chrome mode.
+The unit however does a decent job of reducing the background hiss (listen to the MP3 sample below), but it is more noticeable when using normal mode as opposed to chrome mode.

 Since it had been a while since these tapes had seen the light of day, I wanted to try to compare the sound quality of the tape playback.
 Since I had long since gotten rid of my old tape based stereo, I had to get a little creative.
 I put fresh batteries in the unit and sat in the garage in my late model Taurus.
 First I played the tape through the car’s built in cassette player and followed it up by plugging the Tape Express into the car’s audio port that I use with the headphone jack on my iPod.
 To my fairly well trained ear, the audio from the ION Tape Express seemed a little hollow compared to when the same song was played on the much fuller sounding car stereo.
 You can probably attribute a little of this to the fact that the car has built in equalizer and noise reduction where the ION Tape Express has none.
 It was also noticed that when running on batteries (even new, fresh batteries), the unit seems to not operate as well.
 Tape speed issues almost made the tape get wound up on the rollers on several occasions, but only when running on batteries and not when connected via USB.